UniversalDependencies/UD_Latvian-LVTB/README.md

 # Licensing

-The data set is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
-Please contact us if you are interested in acquiring a commercial licence.
+This data set is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/).

+By using this data set, you agree to comply with the European Intellectual Property Rights and the European General Data Protection Regulation.

 # Data splits